benfred/implicit/README.md

 3.5+.

 GPU Support requires at least version 8 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
 The build will use the ```nvcc``` compiler that is found on the path, but this can be overriden by setting the CUDAHOME enviroment variable to point to your cuda installation.
+Note that the GPU extensions are not included in the version on condaforge.

 This library has been tested with Python 2.7, 3.5, 3.6 and 3.7 on Ubuntu and OSX, and tested with Python 3.5 and 3.6 on Windows.